rechtlogisch/evatr-js/README.md

 | Error descriptions | Based on error code | Based on REST API status messages |
 | Additional field | - | `status` (new REST API status code) |

+> [!NOTE]
+> API status codes have been [mapped](./src/migration-helper.ts#L33) to legacy codes to the best of our knowledge.
+If an API status does not correspond to a legacy code, the 999 legacy code is being returned.
+We recommend to relay on API status.

 > [!TIP]
 > See the [migration helper example](./examples/migration-helper.ts) for a complete usage demonstration.